NikhilRajSoni/chat-app/README.md

 ## Conclusion

-This project demonstrates how a basic multi-user chat application can be implemented using TCP sockets and threads.
+This project explains how a basic multi-user chat application can be implemented using TCP sockets and threads.
 The server coordinates communication between clients and ensures messages are distributed efficiently among participants.